curiefeld/curiefeld/README.md

 - 👀 I’m interested in science and Minecraft
 - 🌱 I’m currently learning geophysics, mineralology, geology and technology
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me - curiefeld@outlook.com
+- 📫 How to reach me - curiefeld@proton.me

 <!---
 curiefeld/curiefeld is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.